Skil PWRCore 20 Compact Reciprocating Saw Targets Professional Needs

 Skil PWRCore 20 Compact Reciprocating Saw Performance

 To find out, I grabbed some scrap material and our M18 Fuel Hackzall to see how well Skil stacks up against the best in this class.
-It wasn’t really obvious which one was cutting faster in EMT, PVC, and smaller wood cuts, so I grabbed a 2×10 and a stopwatch.
+It wasn’t really obvious which one was cutting faster in EMT, PVC, and trim, so I grabbed a 2×10 and a stopwatch.

 Skil did a fine job keeping up with Milwaukee and even beat it on a couple of cuts.
 It clearly set itself up in the top tier of performers in this class—and that’s a very small group that includes Milwaukee, Kobalt, and Ridgid.